CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Switch-Lifecycle-Management/Image-Management.md

 If you have already specified a default image, you must click <strong>Manage</strong> and then <strong>Missing</strong> to see the missing images.
     {{</notice>}}</div>

-2. Select one of the missing images and make note of the OS version, CPU architecture, and image type.
+2. Select one or all of the missing images and make note of the OS version, CPU architecture, and image type.
 Remember that you need both image types for NetQ to perform the installation or upgrade.

     {{<figure src="/images/netq/lcm-netq-images-missing-list-310.png" width="700">}}